 Tuition fees are the first thing most people think about when calculating the cost of college.
 And that is totally justified considering tuition fees are the largest expense associated with a college education.

 However, the tuition fee is not the only expense involved.
 There are a number of other expenses that need to be factored in when calculating the total cost of college.
 There’s the cost of room and board, textbooks, transportation, miscellaneous fees, and other incidentals.
 All of these can add up significantly, as many as several thousand dollars more than the tuition price.
 Ignoring these additional costs can give you a very unrealistic picture of the total amount that a college education is going to cost you.
 (Luckily, College Raptor can help you get a more personalized look at the true cost college for you.
 With your free account you can compare individualized costs for nearly every 4-year college in the US).

 Here’s a breakdown of the major expenses you need to take into consideration after the tuition fees with ideas on how to keep the costs as low as possible if cutting college costs is a priority.
-Keeping the costs low means you can take a lesser loan amount and graduate with lesser debt, which is totally worth it!
+Keeping the costs low means you can take fewer loans and have less debt, which is totally worth it!

 Room and Board

 The cost of room and board is the single largest expense you will incur after tuition fees.
 Depending on the college and the living arrangements that you choose, room and board may make up almost half of your total college bill.
 Overlooking the cost of room and board can be a huge mistake.

 Fortunately, there are plenty of ways to cut back on the cost of room and board.

-If you are attending local college, your best living arrangements are at home.
-Think of the all the money you will save, which can then be put towards so many other expenses.
+If you are attending a local college, your best living arrangements are at home.
+Think of all the money you will save, which can then be put towards so many other expenses.
 The thought of being able to get by with a lower loan can be a huge incentive.

 If the college is further away and living at home is not an option, consider opting for a cheaper on-campus dorm or explore the possibility of off-campus housing with roommates.